 Rooms at Cabana Bay

-There are essentially 2 room types at this hotel, a standard double room and a family suite.
-The double room features 2 small double beds, a bathroom and the little extras like coffee making facilities and a decent sized television.
+There are essentially 2 room types at this hotel a standard double room and a family suite.
+The double room features 2 small double beds, a bathroom and the little extras like coffee making facilities and a decent-sized television.
 The family suite is much larger, with a kitchenette area and eating, 2 double beds and a separate bedroom with another double.

-The rooms are very specious and the beds are comfortable, albeit very much on the small side for a double.
+The rooms are very spacious and the beds are comfortable, albeit very much on the small side for a double.
 As well as these two room types, there’s a couple of upgrades that can seriously alter your view; the pool view and the volcano view.

 Volcano view rooms feature absolutely spectacular views over the spectacle that is Volcano Bay and it’s iconic volcano water slide.
 To upgrade to this room type it costs about £250 for 2 weeks, and for us, it was totally worth it.

 As mentioned, you’re within walking distance to Volcano bay, but what about the main theme parks, Universal Studios and Islands of Adventure?